thiekus/VMQemuVGA/README.md

 # VMQemuVGA

-A framebuffer driver for the qemu default vga, should be compatible with any card supporting the VBE standard.
+A IOFramebuffer driver for the qemu default vga, should be compatible with any card supporting the VBE standard.
+Allows to set different screen resolutions in VirtualBox.

 Copyright 2012 rafirafi.
 All rights reserved.